simplykapoor/teched2022-IN260/exercises/ex1/README.md

 # Exercise 1 - Welcome Email

-In the first part of the exercise, you will setup an integration flow that subscribes to your Kafka topic in order to trigger a welcome email once the new hire has been created in SAP SuccessFactors.
+In the first part of the exercise, you will setup an integration flow that subscribes to your Kafka topic and in real-time triggers a welcome email once the new hire has been created in SAP SuccessFactors.

 ## Exercise steps